top of page

 Liver Toxicity Warning: High doses or long-term use have been linked to liver damage in rare cases.
 Use only standardized extracts from reputable sources.

-You’re taking medications metabolized by the liver (e.g., antidepressants, sedatives)
+You are on medications processed by the liver (such as antidepressants, sedatives)

-Short-term use with moderate doses (up to 250 mg kavalactones/day) is safe in healthy adults.
+For healthy adults, short-term use with moderate doses (up to 250 mg of kavalactones per day) is safe.

 Final Thoughts